Table of Contents

 3. Farmer

-You must acquire the below skills to become a pomologist.
+You must acquire the following skills to become a pomologist.

 1. Communication ability